Kurt Thigpen named CEO of Ace Studios in Reno

 He serves on the NCET Board of Directors as vice president of email services for Tech Wednesday, and is also the president of the American Advertising Federation of Reno.

-Thigpen graduated from college in George and moved to Reno in 2011.
+Thigpen graduated from college in Georgia and moved to Reno in 2011.